Crabtree (shopping mall): History

 Crabtree Valley Mall opened in August 1972 at the intersection of US 70/NC 50 (Glenwood Avenue) and the I-440 Beltline.
-Original anchors were Hudson Belk, Sears, Miller & Rhoads and Thalhimer's.
+Original anchors were Hudson Belk, Sears, G.C.
+Murphy, Miller & Rhoads and Thalhimer's.

 From the start, the mall pulled shoppers from all over central and eastern North Carolina.
-Many of them came to the 251000 sqft Hudson Belk, which is still the largest store in the complex and serves as a Belk flagship.
+Many of them came to the 251000 sqft Hudson Belk, which is still the largest store in the complex and today serves as a Belk flagship location.
 The mall was remodeled in the mid-1980s and added many specialty stores and a food court.
 It faced little competition in its market until the 1990s, when Cary Towne Center in nearby Cary doubled in size and spawned a companion mall, Crossroads Plaza.

-In response Crabtree embarked on a major expansion starting in 1993.
+In response, Crabtree Valley Mall embarked on a major expansion starting in 1993.
 G.C.
 Murphy, Miller & Rhoads, and Piccadilly all closed down during this period.
 Thalhimer's converted to Hecht's, and began planning for a new, larger location at the mall.
 In 1993 a 40 by 110 ft section of the parking deck collapsed just three months after it had been completely rebuilt.
-Sears closed its Crabtree store in 1994 and opened a new location adjacent to it that August.
-The old Sears became small shop space and connected to a new, larger Hecht's which opened in August 1995, and the former Thalhimer's/Hecht's became a Lord & Taylor which closed in 2006, and the upper level is now a Belk Men's store since 2007 and the lower level became more shops and an H&M in 2010.
+Sears closed its Crabtree Valley Mall store in 1994 and opened a new location adjacent to it that August.
+The old Sears was reconstructed for additional stores and connected to a new, larger Hecht's, which opened in August 1995, while the original Hecht's became a Lord & Taylor.

-Hecht's was replaced by Macy's in September 2006 as part of Federated Department Stores, Inc. absorbing The May Department Stores Company brands which also includes Hecht's after acquiring the company in 2005.
+Lord & Taylor closed in 2006.
+The upper level became a Belk Men's store, while the lower level was renovated as additional in-line stores, including the first H&M in North Carolina in 2010.
+All Hecht's stores were renamed Macy's in September 2006.

-On August 22, 2018, Sears announced that its store would be closing as part of a plan to close 46 stores nationwide.
-The store closed on November 25, 2018.
-This left the mall with two remaining anchors Belk and Macy’s.
-In June 2019, it was announced that the former Sears space will be redeveloped into a 30 story tower.
-The cost estimates for the initial portion of the redevelopment project were cited at about $290 million, with expectations to create more than 1,300 jobs.
+On August 22, 2018, it was announced that Sears would close.
+In June 2019, it was reported that the Sears store would be demolished for construction of a 30-story office tower.
+Cost estimates for the initial portion of the project were cited at about $290 million, with expectations to create more than 1,300 jobs.
+These plans eventually fell through.